zhupan007/Detection_3D/README.md

 # on going process
-- rethink how to improve acc for long wall
+- rethink how to improve acc for long wall: add yaw loss
 - add window
 - crop gt box with anchor
 - multi scale: feature concate